-Kanban Adoption for Software Teams
+Kanban for Software Teams

-Step 1: Visualize your workflow.
+Step 1: Define your workflow.

 Step 1: Visualize The Workflow